Around the World with Auntie Mame: Critical reception

+Trivia

-Dennis's novels fell out of fashion for many years, but his best sellers were reprinted in 2003, with forewords and other commentary by present-day humorists and the author's son.
+The novels of Patrick Dennis fell out of fashion for many years, but his best sellers were reprinted in 2003, with forewords and other commentary by present-day humorists and the author's son.
 Around The World With Auntie Mame was reprinted with the restoration of a chapter that had been censored from the original edition.
 The chapter tells of Auntie Mame's and Patrick's time on a collective farm in the USSR.
 The publisher felt the chapter, however satirical, would not be acceptable coming, as the novel did, at the height of the Red Scare.